magicalyak/nginx-kube-demo/README.md

 ## Running the playbook
 ### dashboard

-For the dashboard, run the `deploy-dashboard.sh` script from within the `scripts` directory:
+For the dashboard, run the `deploy-dashboard.yml` playbook:

-`$ cd scripts/ && ./deploy-dashboard.sh`
+`$ ansible-playbook deploy-dashboard.yml -i ../kubespray/inventory/sample/agrant_ansible_inventory --become --become-user=root`

 You can access the page by running this command and copying the address given into the browser `$ kubectl cluster-info`